Anyone, including those experiencing homelessness or at risk of homelessness, can search and register for housing

 - HACLA: Housing Authority of the City of Los Angeles

-- HCIDLA: City of Los Angeles Housing and Community Investment Department
+- LAHD: Los Angeles Housing Department

 - HIMS: Housing Information Management System